Ruby Buckton

-Character development
+Development

 Characterisation

 The serial's official website describes Ruby as being carefree, though she puts on a front to hide her emotions.
 Ruby arrives grieving for the loss of her mother; unlike her sister, Ruby takes an "internal approach and bottled it up inside", creating a facade and appearing to be strong.
 They also brand her as independent and she does not care what others think about her and is inclined to keep to herself.
 Speaking of her aspirations in life, they add: "Her goal in life is simply to be happy and to be content in enjoying life’s simpler things and the people in it."

 Describing her character, portraying actress Rebecca Breeds stated: "Ruby has gone through a lot and had to gain a level of independence I really admire.
 She is free-spirited and sure of whom she is.
 I love playing Ruby; she is cheeky and easy-going, but very passionate about her family."
 Breeds also described Ruby's hatred to being underestimated: "When people think something is beyond her, or she's too young, she gets twice as determined."

 Ruby is often "prepared to be confrontational and abrasive".
 She is often not careful in situations and is unaware of the consequences and what is coming up in the future.
 Breeds said she is "idealistic and has high expectations" of herself and is a "very passionate" person, but is flawed by her "outspoken and brash" nature.
 Breeds said that she can sympathise that she is irrational and silly because she is young.